Latter Deposed Emperor of Liu Song: Reign

 On one particular day, Houfeidi charged into Xiao Daocheng's headquarters and saw Xiao sleeping naked.
 He was intrigued by the large size of Xiao's belly, and he woke Xiao up, drew a target on Xiao's belly, and prepared to shoot Xiao with arrows.
-Xiao pleaded for his life, and Houfeidi's attendant Wang Tian'en (王天恩) pointed out that if he killed Xiao with an arrow, he would lose Xiao's belly as a wonderful targe.
+Xiao pleaded for his life, and Houfeidi's attendant Wang Tian'en (王天恩) pointed out that if he killed Xiao with an arrow, he would lose Xiao's belly as a wonderful target.
 At Wang's suggestion, Houfeidi shot Xiao with bone-made round-point arrows and was pleased when he was able to target Xiao's bellybutton successfully.
 Xiao became fearful after the incident, and he initially discussed with Yuan and Chu the possibilities of deposing the emperor, but could not get them to go along with his plan.
 Instead, he independently planned with a number of his associates, and he also entered into agreements with a number of the emperor's attendants.
 On the night of Qi Xi in 477, the attendant Yang Yufu (楊玉夫), whom Houfeidi had previously threatened to kill, cut off Houfeidi's head while he was asleep, and delivered the head to Xiao via Xiao's subordinate Wang Jingze (王敬則).
 Xiao immediately went to the palace with the emperor's head in possession—and the palace guards had been so terrified by the dead emperor that they were supposed to protect, there was no mourning but great rejoicing.
 Xiao issued an edict in the name of Empress Dowager Wang legitimizing the assassination and posthumously demoting Houfeidi to the title of Prince of Cangwu, while making Houfeidi's younger brother Liu Zhun the Prince of Ancheng emperor (as Emperor Shun).
 (According to later accusations by Shen Youzhi while starting an uprising against Xiao, Xiao also exposed Houfeidi's body to the elements so that it became infested by maggots, although it is not clear whether Shen's accusation had a basis in fact.)